russluber/project-rap-sheet/notebooks/README.md

 - Goriong Talas as Ghostly
 - Emar Industriya as No. 144
 - Sayadd as Carlito
+- GL as 1ce Water

 I've decided to do away with these gimmick aliases.
 At the end of the day, what I'm interested in is the careers of the *people* behind the personas.
-I will count these battles as battles under their main emcee names.
+So I will count these battles as battles under their main emcee names.
 Not the aliases.

+### Standardizing Emcee Names
+Sometimes, the naming of emcees in the video titles are inconsistent.
+For data analysis purposes, it's important that the names of the emcees are consistent across data points.

 An outline of how I standardized the names:
 - I took each emcee's most recent name if they had more than one spelling of their name or if they renamed themselves over time.
 - Aesthetically speaking, I arbitrarily picked whichever name looks more appealing to me e.g. "Daddy Joe D" vs "Daddie Joe D" vs "DaddieJoe D"
 - I cross-referenced less well-known emcees who have changed their names over the years by comparing faces across the videos.
-- `rename_dict`
+- `rename_map.py` is where these renaming conventions are formalized.

-### Actual Event Dates -- ONGOING task
+### Actual Event Dates for COVID-era Battles -- ONGOING task

 - Go back to before all this analysis and extract dates for actual event dates of the battles.
 - Hard task.
 - But also: The battle being uploaded to YouTube is *part* of the battlers' careers.
 It's like their music videos releasing after the audio has been released months before.
 So technically maybe we don't *need* to do all that very tricky text extraction and NLP.

 All COVID-era battles don't have `event_date`s to them.
-- There are also unreasonable value for `event_date`s in `df_meta` that need to be cleaned up.
-The rows with "June XX, XXXX" in them.
-- Let's first deal with the NAs.
-This will be a difficult thing to do.
-- In particular any battle occuring after The FlipTop Festival and until Ahon 12 (Quarantine Isabuhay 2020 and 2021).
+Obfuscated.
+In YouTube video descriptions as well as the FlipTop website, COVID-era battles have implausible `event_date`s and made-up `event_location`s.

 Events that I need to find actual dates for:
-- Ahon 11 (Day 2)
-- Ahon 11 (Day 1)
+1. Second Sight 8
+2. Unibersikulo 8
+3. Zoning 10
-- Bwelta Balentong 7 (Day 2)
+4. Bwelta Balentong 7 (Day 1, Day 2)
-- Bwelta Balentong 7 (Day 1)
-- Zoning 10
-- Unibersikulo 8
-- Second Sight 8
-- Ahon 12 (Day 2)
+5. Ahon 11 (Day 1, Day 2)
-- Ahon 12 (Day 1)
-- Unibersikulo 10
-- Zoning 13
-- Unibersikulo 9
-- Grain Assault 11
+6. Grain Assault 11
+7. Second Sight 9
-- Zoning 11
+8. Zoning 11
-- Zoning 12
-- Bwelta Balentong 8
+9. Bwelta Balentong 8
+10. Zoning 12
+11. Unibersikulo 9
+12. Zoning 13
+13. Unibersikulo 10
+14. Ahon 12 (Day 1, Day 2)

 Second Sight 8 was the first event that happened during the COVID era.
 The last event in the COVID era was Ahon 12.
 Info here:
 - https://www.fliptop.com.ph/articles/an-unforgettable-second-sight-8

+Need to get `event_location` and `event_date` for COVID-era battles from external sources.

+Possible avenues:
+- Contact FlipTop directly?
+- Emcee posts from COVID-era on FB?

 ### Further-down-the-line questions